 For some reason, allegedly, the Bluetooth connection is simply out for good and the pairing can’t be done whatever they try.
 For that purpose, we prepared a list of possible solutions, in hope that one (or more) will help you resolve the issue at hand.

 If your S7 and wireless headphones/earbuds won’t connect, make sure to check them out below.

 How to resolve wireless headphone connection issues on S7

 The pairing sequence issues are commonly wrongly predicated on the S7 itself.
-Each headphone, depending on manufacturer and the model, carries different pairing sequence.
+Each headphone, depending on manufacturer and the model, carries a different pairing sequences.
 And you’ll need to follow it carefully in order to pair the handset and wireless headphones.